Prevention of money laundering

 • Investigation, recording of findings, and reporting requirements

-The gambling operator must know their customers and the customer's purpose with the business relation.
+The gambling operator must know their customers and the customers' purpose with the business relation.
 This is called KYC procedures.
-It is important to ensure that the customer's purpose is not money laundering.
-The gambling operator must implement the procedures when the player is registered as a customer.
-For example when creating an account, issuing a loyalty card, month pass or annual pass.
+It is important to ensure that a customer's purpose is not to launder money or finance terrorism.
+Among other things, the gambling operator must perform the procedures when a person is registered as a customer.
+For example when creating an account or when the customer's relevant circumstances change.
 In addition to this, they must be implemented at other times as well, among other things, when the customer's relevant circumstances change.
-In a situation, where games are entered without a regular customer relationship, the procedures must be implemented when the stake or payment of winnings are of at least 2,000 euros, or when there is a suspicion about money laundering or financing of terrorism.

 The gambling operator must investigate the background for and the purpose of all transaction that are: